BeroMaze/cutestKittens/README.md

 There are a few thinks going on in the background.
 As the user votes the the winner turns green and the looser turns red.
 Then the window scrolls to the bottom and a chart appears.
-Once the user has voted the can hit the next button and two new kittens are put up to vote. the screen then scrolls back to the top of the screen.
+Once the user has voted the can hit the next button and two new kittens are put up to vote.
+The screen then scrolls back to the top of the screen.

+At the end of the game the page changes to show the user all the kitten images and the graph.
+This way the user can see the kittens that they voted on and how they are doing.